 The Hercules Historical Society is proud to have joined this project and hopes the citizens ofHercules will join in and remember Historic U.S. 40.

-text credit: Matthew Barrows, Sacramento Bee; Bob Polachi, Hercules resident.
+Special thanks to Matthew Barrows, Sacramento Bee; and Bob Polachi, Hercules resident, for research help.